rscarlisle/yeoman_install_guide/Readme.md

 * System requirements - check the version of OS X. Some versions may be incompatible with a Yeoman install.
 * List of software - brew, npm, nodejs, yeoman, bower, grunt.
 Check current and latest versions.
-* Project management - create a project folder tests.
-Plus, track time with project mgt s/w ie chrometa & trello.
+* Project management - create a project folder.
+Track time with project mgt s/w ie chrometa & trello.
 * CLI navigation - involves working from command line, creating/editing configuration files & symlinks, etc.
 * Permissions - do you use sudo; if so, what potential problems does it introduce?
 Better alternative(s)?
 * Help resources - Stackoverflow, groups, community, helpful links and search strings… Post questions, bugs…
 * Document tasks - logging your experiences, insights, terminal activity log, challenges, defeats, & victories.
 * Time management - did you complete the install within a reasonable time frame - time expectations met?
-* Conclusion - did article properly guide you successfully through - install process?
+* Conclusion - did article properly guide you successfully through install process?
 Are you confident?
 Pleased?
 * Time/cost required to complete project - estimated @ 5 hours ~> professional time invested @ $500.

 ###System requirements